How to look for records of... Medieval maritime personnel and ships

 Step 3: Use the C 54 series search or the C 66 series search to search by year or year range and if applicable by part.
 Dates will need converting from regnal years to calendar years.
 Use ‘A Handbook of Dates: For students of British history, eds.
 C. R. Cheney and Michael Jones available in the second floor reading room or online converter tools.

 Step 4: From the search results, using the appropriate C 54 or C 66 references, request the roll referred to in the calendar.

 8.2 Searching the rolls for records from the early 13th century

-For entries in the Close and Patent Rolls that precede the published English calendars use the published Latin transcriptions available in the reading rooms at The National Archives.
+For entries in the close rolls and patent rolls that precede the published English calendars use the published Latin transcriptions available in the reading rooms at The National Archives.

 8.3 Searching for other records

 Other record series contain material on maritime activity in specific areas of English control, such as:

 9. Records of royal expenditure for maritime operations